 It had been raining all night, then off and on while we waited in line for the bus at 4 am.
 But as we drove up the mountain, the clouds looked like they were starting to clear and I thanked my lucky stars that the weather was cooperating.

 As we entered the grounds there was a thick fog hanging over the ruins, making most of structure invisible.
 I figured we’d just wait it out and the clouds would burn off once the sun rose high in the sky.

-We did a 2 hour tour of the ruins in the sprinkling rain before hiking all the way up Huayna Picchu.
+We enjoyed a 2 hour guided tour of the ruins in the sprinkling rain before hiking all the way up Huayna Picchu.
 Thankfully the rain stopped and I thought our bad luck would be over.
 I was wrong.

-At the top of Machu Picchu’s neighboring mountain we found zero views of Machu Picchu below.
+At the top of Machu Picchu’s neighboring mountain we found zero views of Inca ruins below.
 We even waited for an hour and a half hoping the clouds would clear.

 Finally we admitted defeat and hiked down, figuring we’d just explore the ruins.
 At least it’d stopped raining, right?
 But as mountain weather is notoriously unpredictable, instead of clearing it started pouring.
 For hours.

-The rain continued pouring down for another hour of so and then gradually turned to a a light drizzle.
-The clouds rolled up and over the ruins giving us brief moments of clarity where we frantically snapped the iconic Machu Picchu shot.
+The rain continued pouring down for another hour of so and then gradually turned to a light drizzle.
+The clouds rolled up and over the ruins giving us brief moments of clarity, as we frantically snapped the iconic Machu Picchu shot.

 When doing outdoor activities or visiting sites outside, sometimes you just have to take what your given.
 Rather than leave and be disappointed with our experience, we prepared, had a little patience and kept a positive attitude.
 These factors turned our potentially bad day into an amazing one.
 Here are some tips of how you can make the most out of your visit to Machu Picchu in the pouring rain!